-Join Chris Orwig for an in-depth discussion in this video Retouching away distractions, part of Portrait Project: Changing a Background for Dramatic Effect.
+Join Chris Orwig for an in-depth discussion in this video Retouching away distractions, part of Changing a Background for Dramatic Effect in Photoshop.

 …As you near the end of a project, and as you start to…dial in the overall color and contrast and tone, you want to evaluate your…image to see if there are any issues that you may need to…retouch or clean up now that you have this new color palette or contrast.…One of the things that I noticed with this photograph…is that this side of the image over here where…there's this gap in the dress It doesn't look very…good, it sort of draws my eye to that area.…So let's…clean that up or retouch that away by working with our clone stamp tool.…This will be a pretty simple step.…